-A Look Back at Meryl Streep’s Record-Setting 30 Golden Globe-Nominated Roles
+A Look Back at Meryl Streep's Record-Setting 34 Golden Globe-Nominated Roles

-Everyone talks about Meryl Streep’s record-setting number of Academy Award nominations, but perhaps even more impressive is the number of Golden Globe Award nominations she’s received: 30, as of this year, with her latest nod for Florence Foster Jenkins.
+Everyone talks about Meryl Streep’s record-setting number of Academy Award nominations, but perhaps even more impressive is the number of Golden Globe Award nominations she’s received: 34, as of this year, with her latest nod for Big Little Lies.

 In fact, the Hollywood Foreign Press seems to be so enamored with Streep that they’ll give her a nomination for pretty much anything (even Mamma Mia!).
-And now, they’re finally giving her the Cecil B. DeMille Award for lifetime achievement in motion pictures.
+And in 2016, they also gave her the Cecil B. DeMille Award for lifetime achievement in motion pictures.

 In honor of Streep’s incredible feat — only Jack Lemmon has even come close, with 22 nominations — we’re looking back at the roles that got her the accolades.
 Think of it as a pre-ceremony binge list!